 7. Hawaii

-Hawaii has resident dolphin pods all year round with spinner, bottlenose and spotted dolphins all making regular appearances.
+Hawaii has resident dolphin populations year-round, with spinner, bottlenose and spotted dolphins all making regular appearances.

 Hawaii’s volcanic origins and isolated geographical location make for a whirlwind of scuba diving options to explore.
-From diving with Galapagos sharks, gazing at nesting sea turtles or incredible adventures through the natural lava tubes and rock formations, Hawaii has it all.
-Head to Oahu and Big Island to spot the Spinner dolphins resting in shallow sandy coves and ask your tour operator if they participate in the government’s dolphin-SMART program to ensure responsible dolphin tourism.
+From diving with Galápagos ‘Manō’ sharks, gazing at nesting sea turtles or incredible adventures through the natural lava tubes and rock formations, Hawaii has it all.
+Head to Oahu or the Big Island to spot the spinner dolphins resting and swimming slowly in shallow, sandy coves, and ask your tour operator if they participate in the government’s dolphin-SMART program to ensure responsible dolphin tourism.

-When to Go: Year-round, although the winter months can bring big swells
+When To Go: Year-round, although the winter months can bring bigger swells and choppy seas

-Other Wildlife: sharks, turtles, orcas, pilot whales and manta rays
+Other Wildlife: Sharks, turtles, orca, pilot whales and manta rays

 8. Kaikoura, New Zealand

-From sub-tropical reefs of the North Island to unique topography and temperate waters of the South Island, it would take a lifetime to discover all the secrets of diving in New Zealand.
+From the sub-tropical reefs of the North Island to the unique topography and temperate waters of the South Island, it would take a lifetime to discover all the secrets of diving in New Zealand.
 Kaikoura, located on the east coast of the South Island of New Zealand, is the best place to experience Dusky dolphins.
 They can be found in pods from 100 to 1,000 strong in the waters around Kaikoura.
-You can dive or even swim and snorkel with them with several tour operators offering guaranteed encounters with these magnificent creatures.
+You can dive or even swim and snorkel, with several tour operators offering guaranteed encounters with these magnificent creatures.

 Type of Dolphins: Dusky dolphins